alchemy-fr/phrasea/README.md

 # Phrasea services

-Welcome to the mono-repository of Phraseanet micro-services!
+Welcome to the mono-repository of Phrasea micro-services!
 This repository contains all the services to facilitate development but each group of services can be deployed alone.

 ## Setup (with docker-compose)